-Applications must be completed using the application template that is posted on the WI DATCP website - http://datcp.wi.gov search Specialty Crop Block Grant 2024.
-If you cannot access the site or have trouble filling out the application, please contact the Brian Williams at DATCPDADGrants@wisconsin.gov or 608-590-7239.
+Applications must be completed using the application templates that is posted on the WI DATCP website - http://datcp.wi.gov search Specialty Crop Block Grant 2025.
+If you cannot access the site or have trouble filling out the application, please contact Brian Williams at DATCPDADGrants@wisconsin.gov or (608) 590-7239.

-WI DATCP will only accept proposals that use the WI DATCP application that are saved as a Word document.
-Do not submit PDF documents.

-- Proposals should not exceed 10 pages in length.
-This limit does not include attachments or letters of support. - WI DATCP must receive an electronic copy of the proposal by the stated deadline 5:00 p.m. on Monday, February 27, 2024.
+- WI DATCP will only accept proposals that use the WI DATCP application and are saved as a PDF.
+See the Specialty Crop Block Grant Program Application Checklist for required documents for submission. - WI DATCP must receive an electronic copy of the proposal by the stated deadline 10:00 a.m. on June 09, 2025.